 Without a way to create urgency, like an exclusive offer or a steep discount, these partners aren’t as effective at incentivizing the consumer to take action.
 Direct-to-consumer marketing programs that want to get the most out of this partner type should be prepared to equip them accordingly.

-Deal and coupon partners in TUNE Connect: Groupon, Honey, Brad’s Deals, Price.com, GoodRX, Global Savings Group, Promocodes.com
+Deal and coupon partners in TUNE include: Groupon, Honey, Brad’s Deals, Price.com, GoodRX, Global Savings Group, and Promocodes.com.

 If it seems like content publishers make every top partner list, it’s because they do.
 They are a solid choice for every program out there, and direct-to-consumer retail is no exception.

 Content — quality content — is and will always be king.
 It’s why consumers visit the internet or an app.
 They want to be informed, entertained, challenged, distracted, connected.
 Content is what people consume when they first learn about your brand and every time they search for information on your company or reviews about your products.

 Quality content, and therefore quality content publishers, will always have value in affiliate marketing programs.
 The way to maximize that value is to work with content partners who fit your specific audience, industry, and goals.
 Whether that means working with an international news outlet or a niche blogger is up to you.

 Some of TUNE’s content partners: Skimlinks, CNET, Penske Media, Vox Media, Ziff Davis, Business Insider, CNN, Digital Trends, iHeartMedia, Business.com, Reviewed.com, and Future plc.